pastoriomarco/manymove/manymove_cpp_trees/tutorials/tutorial_01.md

 ```

 You may wonder: couldn't we use just one tranform?
 This is a simple scenario, so yes, we could.
-But using a single tranform may get confusing easily.
+But using a single tranform may get confusing quicly.
-In other scenarios, like those in the other executables, the transforms are a bit more complicated and we benefit from separating them in two transforms.
+In more complex scenarios, like those in the other executables, the transforms are a bit more complicated and we benefit from separating them in two transforms.
 For example: if I were to rotate in the X axis of 45 degrees, but then I needed to rotate in the original Z axis, I would need a different approach as it wouldn't be as easy as inputting the required values.
 When I rotate the X axis, the Z axis is not vertical anymore, so I'd need a composite transform among the 3 axes.
 Splitting the transforms makes it much simpler: the second transform is aligned with the original Z axis.

 ## 3. Define the moves